TwinGEO

 This maturity model prevents the most common industry failure:

-calling isolated models “digital twins.”
+calling isolated models “Digital Twins.”

 The TwinGEO Purpose